 There are numerous diseases that affect the respiratory system.
 Some of the most common pulmonary diseases include bronchitis, emphysema, and asthma.
 Most patients with pulmonary diseases may have difficulty breathing due to inflammation in the lungs and airways.

-The physicians at SoCal Pulmonologists and Intensivists Network of Sound Critical take every bit of detail into account when evaluating a patient that may have a pulmonary disease.
+The physicians at SoCal Pulmonologists and Intensivists Network of Sound Physicians take every bit of detail into account when evaluating a patient that may have a pulmonary disease.
 Past medical history, lung function tests and X-rays are some of the methods that the physicians use to pinpoint the root of the problem.
-Once the diagnosis is confirmed, physicians at SoCal Pulmonologists and Intensivists Network of Sound Critical will help the patient every step of the way in managing the short and long term problems that may affect their everyday life.
+Once the diagnosis is confirmed, physicians at SoCal Pulmonologists and Intensivists Network of Sound Physicians will help the patient every step of the way in managing the short and long term problems that may affect their everyday life.

 Lung Nodules are small masses of tissue that form in the lungs.
 Often called “spot on the lungs” or a “coin lesion, nodules tend to be 30 millimeters or less in diameter.
 Nodules show up as white circular masses on initial X-ray and CT scans of the chest.